The Banking Business Model, In Detail – Part I: Cross-Border Payments

 They also maintain the benefits of having a banking-centric business model, allowing banks to connect to its network instead of the final customers.
 This has helped them to keep banks’ trust and regulation acceptance.

-As a result, they have announced many global banking institutions as partners, for instance Santander UK, Canadian Imperial Bank of Commerce (CIBC), Swiss-based UBS, and most recently, National Bank of Abu Dhabi (NBAD), which has become the first bank in the Middle East to partner with them.
+As a result, they have announced many global banking institutions as partners, for instance Santander UK, Canadian Imperial Bank of Commerce (CIBC), Swiss-based UBS, and most recently, National Bank of Abu Dhabi (NBAD), which has become the first bank in the Middle East to partner and innovate with them.

 What are these new players bringing to the table?

 The traditional payment structure faces several handicaps when it comes to going down the on-demand route, owing to a less- flexible legacy infrastructure and longer processing times for transactions.
 New players fit efficiently into the solution gap, given that they invest in business models with pivoting capacity and high-level technology.
-The competition continues.
+The invitation for competition continues.